rajabishek/swift-essentials/manuscript/04_solid.md

 ## Liskov Substitution Principle
 This principle states that if S is a subtype of T, then objects of type T may be replaced with objects of type S without creating any unexpected or incorrect behaviors, i.e we should be able to replace any instances of a parent class with an instance of one of its children.
-In essence if a program module is using a Base class, then the reference to the Base class can be replaced with a Derived class without affecting the functionality of the program module.
+In essence if a program module is using a base class, then the reference to the base class can be replaced with a derived class without affecting the functionality of the program module.
 Let’s look at an example of some code that isn’t following the principle:
 ```swift
 class Rectangle
 class Rectangle